You can’t believe it.

 When you don’t know how to do that take a look at the authentication fixes document.
 The link is just at the end of this section.

-Fix: When You’re Migrating From A Time Machine Backup Check your USB.
+9. Problems Migrating From A Time Machine Backup: Check Your USB.

-Double check you’ve a working USB cable and adaptor from your external drive with your backup on it.
-Try it on another Mac machine.
-And if you’re sure your USB cables are working.
+Double check you have a working USB cable and adaptor from your external drive with your backup on it.

 It’s time for a shutdown and reboot of your new Mac.
 You need to reset the software that sits on your USB ports.